 Our study has a few methodological limitations.
-First, as indicated by a much lower hit rate, the target detection cover task in ASL was a much more difficult task compared to VSL.
+First, the mean effect size reported for group differences on procedural learning tasks in adult studies is small (g = 0.23; West et al., 2022), and a much larger sample size per group than the one employed in the current study would be needed to detect such small differences (~N = 297 participants per group).
+In contrast to the small effect sizes for procedural learning deficits, however, group differences in phonemic awareness yielded much large effect sizes across studies (d = 1.37; Melby-Lervåg, Lyster & Hulme, 2012) and in the current study (d = 0.88).
+Therefore, although our study was potentially underpowered to detect procedural learning differences between groups, if deficits in procedural learning were important causal factors in dyslexia, larger effect sizes for group differences would be expected (such as the ones for phonological awareness).
+Second, as indicated by a much lower hit rate, the target detection cover task in ASL was a much more difficult task compared to VSL.
 As a result, this measure can be heavily influenced by individual differences in perceptual acuity for tones or attention during learning.
 During ASL, neither group showed any evidence of RT acceleration.
 Previous studies observed similar null results at the group level in ASL (e.g., Qi et al., 2019; Schneider et al., 2020), but individual differences in ASL RT acceleration can still serve as a valuable predictor for reading-related skills.
 For example, neurotypical children’s ASL RT slope was significantly related to decoding skills, which was mediated by phonological awareness (Qi et al., 2019).
-Second, our SL measures, despite capturing both online and offline learning, are not sufficient to tease apart learning and retrieval mechanisms.
+Third, our SL measures, despite capturing both online and offline learning, are not sufficient to tease apart learning and retrieval mechanisms.
 The above-chance 2AFC accuracy does not depend on RT acceleration, nor is RT acceleration solely driven by pattern learning.
 Future research with neuroimaging approaches is necessary to pinpoint which subprocess of learning is more vulnerable in dyslexia.

 In conclusion, our study combining four classic procedural learning and statistical learning tasks provides converging evidence against the domain-general procedural learning deficit in dyslexia adults.
-Even though a shared subcortical contribution to procedural learning is apparent across all four tasks (Janacsek et al., 2022), dyslexic adults show reduced performance only in auditory statistical learning, but typical, and even slightly better, performance in motor skill learning and visual statistical learning.
+Even though a shared subcortical contribution to procedural learning across all four tasks is well-documented (Janacsek et al., 2022), dyslexic adults show reduced performance only in auditory statistical learning, but typical, and even slightly better, performance in motor skill learning and visual statistical learning.
 Difficulties in learning phoneme-to-grapheme mapping in dyslexia, therefore, cannot be directly attributed to the procedural dysfunctions governed by the core subcortical circuitry involving basal ganglia (Krishnan et al., 2016; c.f.
 Ullman et al., 2020).
 Instead, our findings suggest reading acquisition in dyslexic individuals might be constrained specifically by neural substrates of auditory processing/learning, providing support for a multi-component and pluralist view of learning (e.g., Frost et al., 2019; Bogaerts et al., 2022).

 Supplementary Table 1: Performance during the SL familiarization phase.